aio-libs/aiohttp-jinja2/docs/api.rst

    :param app: :class:`aiohttp.web.Application` instance to initialize template
                system on.

-   :param str app_key: key that will be used to access templating environment
+   :param str app_key: optional key that will be used to access templating
-                       from application dictionary object.
+                       environment from application dictionary object.

    :param context_processors: list of :ref:`aiohttp-web-middlewares`.
 These are
                               context processors used to rewrite or inject some